burakdede/windigo-android/README.md

 * **Windigo** make request for you and return your model objects from remote api, no need to parse your custom objects, this is where type safety comes in.

+# Whats New

+* Current operations working on asynchronously thanks to AsyncTask code will be much cleaner.

 # How it works